Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 If tensions in Iran ease or oil prices drop again, the atmosphere on the roads will change too.
 Then everyone will likely be speeding over 80 again.

-The conclusion is that when it comes to money, BMWs and pickup trucks are all equal.
+The conclusion is that in front of money, BMWs and pickup trucks are all equal.

 Thoroughly Prepared Pioneer Spirit |